-- 2. When the parent company and a subsidiary are stock market listed the two should provide detailed disclosure on: - a) The type of activity they engage in, and any business dealings between them, we well as between the subsidiary and other group companies. - b) The mechanisms in place to resolve possible conflicts of interest.

-Complies [] Partially complies [] Explain []

-- 3. During the holding of the annual general meeting, as a supplement to written dissemination of the annual corporate governance report, the chairperson of the board of directors should verbally advise the shareholders, in sufficient detail, of the most relevant corporate governance matters of the company, in particular: - a) The changes occurring since the prior annual general meeting of shareholders. - b) The specific reasons the company does not comply with the recommendations in the Code of Corporate Governance and the alternative rules, if any, applied in this regard.
+- 2. That, when the listed company is controlled, within the meaning of Article 42 of the Commercial Code, by another entity, whether listed or not, and has, directly or through its subsidiaries, business relations with said entity or any of its subsidiaries (other than those of the listed company) or carries out activities related to those of any of them, it should publicly disclose the following in a precise manner: - a) The type of activity they engage in, and any business dealings between them, we well as between the subsidiary and other group companies. - b) The mechanisms in place to resolve possible conflicts of interest.
+Complies [] Partially complies [] Explain [] Not applicable [X] - 3.
+During the holding of the annual general meeting, as a supplement to written dissemination of the annual corporate governance report, the chairperson of the board of directors should verbally advise the shareholders, in sufficient detail, of the most relevant corporate governance matters of the company, in particular: - a) The changes occurring since the prior annual general meeting of shareholders. - b) The specific reasons the company does not comply with the recommendations in the Code of Corporate Governance and the alternative rules, if any, applied in this regard.

-4. The company should define and promote a policy of communication and contacts with shareholders, institutional investors and voting advisors that is fully consistent with the rules against market abuse and give similar treatment to shareholders that are in the same position.
+4. The Company should define and promote a policy on communication and contacts with shareholders and institutional investors in the context of their involvement in the company, as well as with voting advisors that fully respects the rules against market abuse and gives equal treatment to shareholders in the same position.